 5) Music and fashion

 While in the UK and US I hear new and re-mixed crap being played everywhere, here people actually have good taste in music.
-From the latest regional dance hits to the always popular Bob Marley; American hip-hop; Swahili hip-hop; and love ballads, the mix that drifts over the lake into my apartment on Saturday nights is melodic and pleasant and often includes some old school rumba tracks.
+From the latest regional dance hits to the always popular Bob Marley; American hip-hop; Swahili hip-hop (for example, this); and love ballads, the mix that drifts over the lake into my apartment on Saturday nights is melodic and pleasant and often includes some old school rumba tracks.
 The latter is considered perhaps Congo’s most significant contribution to world culture.
 On top of that, people have a keen sense of fashion.
-Whether donned in smart business casual, the bright patterns of kitwenges/pagnes/kangas, or a touch of vintage 90′s grunge — people here know what they like and being well-dressed is important even for a quick trip to the market to pick up some onions.
+Whether donned in smart business casual, the bright patterns of kitenges/pagnes/kangas, or a touch of vintage 90′s grunge — people here know what they like and being well-dressed is important even for a quick trip to the market to pick up some onions.

 You hardly see anyone smoking cigarettes here, at least in Bukavu, Uvira, and Baraka.
 It’s sometimes associated with militants or armed groups; occasionally with intellectuals.
 But mostly, it’s an expat thing.
 That is to say, Americans and Europeans smoke.
 But rarely Congolese.
 Billboards fifty feet long may grace the border advertising the local brew, but you will see no such advertising space allotted for tobacco.
 After being here for a time, it’s almost startling to see someone smoking on the street.